SNAPSHOT-Russia's war on Ukraine latest: cities bombarded | Law-Order

 SNAPSHOT-Russia's war on Ukraine latest: cities bombarded

-- a decree formally increasing the maximum sentence for treason in Russia to life in jail - a law allowing for naturalised Russian citizens who "threaten national security" to be stripped of their citizenship * Putin said Russia must act quickly to counter the West's "economic aggression" and will expand ties with countries in Eurasia, Africa and Latin America. * Russian Colonel General Mikhail Mizintsev, sanctioned by the West and dubbed the "Butcher of Mariupol" by the EU, has been removed as deputy defence minister, reports said.

-Russia hurled missiles at cities across Ukraine as people slept on Friday, killing at least 25 civilians in the first large-scale air strikes in nearly two months, as Kyiv said it was nearly ready to launch a huge assault to retake occupied land.
-FIGHTING
+Kyiv said on Friday it was nearly ready to launch a huge ground assault to retake occupied land, after Russia hurled missiles at cities as people slept overnight, killing at least 21 people in its first large-scale air strikes in nearly two months.

+FIGHTING * War at crucial juncture after Russian winter offensive gains little ground and Kyiv prepares counter-offensive using hundreds of tanks and armoured vehicles sent by the West.

-* Russia said its strategic bombers had carried out what it called high-precision missile strikes on Ukrainian army reserve units overnight to prevent them from getting to the frontline. * Ukraine said at least 23 civilians were killed in central town of Uman and two in the southeastern city of Dnipro.
-Victims included several children.
+* Russia said its strategic bombers had carried out what it called high-precision missile strikes on Ukrainian army reserve units overnight to prevent them from getting to the frontline. * Ukraine said victims included several children killed in strikes on homes.

 * Russian-installed mayor of Donetsk city said seven people were killed when Ukrainian shelling hit a minibus.
-Reuters was not able to verify the report independently.
 DIPLOMACY/POLITICS

-* The United States is "deeply disappointed" by Russia's rejection of a U.S. embassy request to visit detained Wall Street Journal reporter Evan Gershkovich in prison, State Department deputy spokesperson Vedant Patel told reporters. * Russian President Vladimir Putin signed the following:
+* Russian Colonel General Mikhail Mizintsev, sanctioned by the West and dubbed the "Butcher of Mariupol" by the EU, has been removed as deputy defence minister, reports said. * The Kremlin played down the idea that Russia might be preparing a nuclear weapons test.

+* A United Nations committee said it was deeply concerned about human rights violations by Russian forces and private military companies in Ukraine, including enforced disappearances, torture, rape and extrajudicial executions. * Russian President Vladimir Putin signed a law allowing for naturalised Russian citizens who "threaten national security" to be stripped of their citizenship, RIA news agency reported.

-- a decree that gives people living in parts of Ukraine under Moscow's control a path to Russian citizenship, but means those who decline or who do not legalise their status could be deported. - a decree formally increasing the maximum sentence for treason in Russia to life in jail
+* Putin also signed a decree that gives people living in parts of Ukraine under Moscow's control a path to Russian citizenship, but means those who decline or who do not legalise their status could be deported.
+ECONOMICS

-- a law allowing for naturalised Russian citizens who "threaten national security" to be stripped of their citizenship * Putin said Russia must act quickly to counter the West's "economic aggression" and will expand ties with countries in Eurasia, Africa and Latin America.

-* Russian Colonel General Mikhail Mizintsev, sanctioned by the West and dubbed the "Butcher of Mariupol" by the EU, has been removed as deputy defence minister, reports said. * A United Nations committee said it was deeply concerned about human rights violations by Russian forces and private military companies in Ukraine, including enforced disappearances, torture, rape and extrajudicial executions.

-ECONOMICS * The European Commission said it had reached a deal in principle to allow the transit of Ukrainian grain to resume through five European Union countries that had imposed restrictions.

-* A new Russian decree exempts contracts with "friendly" countries and companies from a ban on Russian oil sales imposed in response to price caps. * EU governments agreed to extend by a year the suspension of duties and quotas on imports from Ukraine to help its economy.
+* EU governments agreed to extend by a year the suspension of duties and quotas on imports from Ukraine to help its economy.
+QUOTES

 * ANALYSIS-Russia crosses new lines in crackdown on Putin's enemies * EXCLUSIVE-The Russian military commandant who oversaw reign of fear in Ukraine town